Have you ever wondered, “My emails are bouncing – what should I do?”

-Sometimes, the reason why your emails are bouncing back is really as simple as a misspelled email address or non-existent email address.
+Sometimes, the reason why your emails are bouncing back is as simple as a misspelled email address or a non-existent email address.
 And yet, something this easy can be overlooked.

-If you entered an email address incorrectly, your mail server attempts to deliver your message to another remote server and you will get that immediate bounce-back error.
+So, if you entered an email address incorrectly, your mail server attempts to deliver your message to another remote server.
+You will also get that immediate bounce-back error.

-That is why it is always best to make sure that you proofread the email address because even just a dot can cause an address error.
-Fact-check your email list before sending your campaign just to be sure.
+Therefore, it is always best to make sure that you proofread the email address because even just a dot can cause an address error.
+Always fact-check your email list before sending your campaign just to be sure.

-Another reason why your emails bounce back is that the attachment or the content in the message exceeds the limit set by the receiving server.
+Attaching large files or sending messages that exceed the limit set by the receiving server is another reason your emails bounce back.
 This includes the images, text, and headers that you use.

-Those may be larger than the actual allowed size of the mailbox or that your message is too lengthy.
-It would be best if you send messages in smaller sizes (anything not exceeding 10 MG).
+Those may be larger than the actual allowed size of the mailbox, or your message needs to be shorter.
+It would also be best to send messages in smaller sizes (anything not exceeding 10 MG).

 3. Mailbox Full

 If that exceeds the limit, the server will no longer allow new emails and will alert the mailbox owner so that they can resolve the issue.
-If possible, reduce the file size you’re sending if you have to share a document, use an online host like dropbox.
+If possible, reduce the file size you’re sending if you have to share a document and use an online host like Dropbox.

 4. Blocked by the Recipient

-Yes, recipients can block emails from senders that they do not want to hear from.
-If this happens to you, then an email bounce back will be generated.
+Yes, recipients can block emails from the senders they do not want to hear from.
+If this happens to you, an email bounce back will be generated.